Arista Company Profile

 Official sources

 Primary inputs are Arista Networks Form 10-K annual filings.
-Links below use the sourceUrl values stored on each collected row; fiscal-year coverage follows the filing trail described in each row's sourceNote.
+Links below use the sourceUrl values stored on each stored row; fiscal-year coverage follows the filing trail described in each row's sourceNote.

 FY2021 is sourced from the comparative year presentation in the 2022 Form 10-K. FY2022 through FY2024 are sourced from the 2024 Form 10-K comparative and reported-year tables, as indicated in the row-level source notes.